"If

 Why not?

-Bill and Yvette have managed several "special needs"
+My youngest son and daughter have managed several "special

-When provided with patient teaching and an opportunity to learn new tasks, they often
+to prove it!
+When provided with patient teaching and an opportunity to learn new

-excelled.
-They were dependable, hard-working, and honest and returned Bill and
+tasks, they often excelled.
+They were dependable, hard-working, and honest and

-Yvettes love by nominating them both for Mayors Leadership Awards.
+returned Bill and Yvettes love by nominating them both for Mayors Leadership

 Goethe said, "Treat people as if they were what they ought to be,